 If you are an employer

-The Danish Agency for Labour Market and Recruitment has created a folder which describes what a Danish residence and work permit looks like and what you must pay attention to when employing foreign labour.
+The Danish Agency for International Recruitment and Integration has created a folder which describes what a Danish residence and work permit looks like and what you must pay attention to when employing foreign labour.

 See folder about employing foreign labour (pdf) (new window)

 If you represent a company or business in Denmark with foreign employees, you can be assigned a contact person in the Danish Agency for International Recruitment and Integration who can guide you through the rules and regulations.